grdw/grdw/_posts/2022-12-27-how-to-cheat-at-wordfeud.md

 ```
 data
 └── nl
-    ├── letterpoints.json
+    ├── letterpoints.txt
     └── wordlist.txt
 ```

-The `letterpoints.json` will just be a simple JSON blob containing all the points to each letter.
+The `letterpoints.txt` will just be a simple CSV-like file containing all the points to each letter.
 The `wordlist.txt` is a list of words.
 For now it's a txt file, but I imagine it will become a SQLite database while I continue on with this project, and this article.
 The program can be run as:

 ```
 cargo run nl "ABCDEFG"